microsoft/language-server-protocol/versions/protocol-1-x.md

 #### Goto Definition

-The goto definition request is sent from the client to the server to to resolve the defintion location of a symbol at a given text document position.
+The goto definition request is sent from the client to the server to resolve the definition location of a symbol at a given text document position.

 _Request_
 * method: 'textDocument/definition'